 Possibly.
 The first step is to call RMLEB and speak with a donation coordinator.
 Please call 800-444-7479.
 This will help us determine if the decedent is medically eligible to donate.
 Finally, we must work within some time constraints.
 Generally speaking, the eye recovery must be completed within 12 hours from the time of death.

 RMLEB has worked very closely with a mortuary science expert to develop general recommendations for embalming eye donors.
-If you have specific issues or questions, our experts are available for consultation.
-Call the Public & Professional Relations Department for details: Colorado 800-444-7479.
-In Wyoming: 800-336-6192.
+Email the Community & Professional Relations department for a copy of the embalming recommendations.

-It is important to understand, however, that there are many steps in the donation process.
-Many of these steps occur before the eye bank is involved.
-To begin the process, the hospital will call the Donor Information Line to determine if the decedent is eligible to be an eye, organ or tissue donor.
-This call is federally mandated.
+There are many steps in the donation process and many occur before we are involved.
+It starts with the decedent being referred to the Donor Information Line to determine if they are eligible to be an eye, organ, or tissue donor.
+This call is federally mandated for hospitals.

-Because the family is at the core of the process, time must be given by the hospital for them to be notified, perform any bedside rituals, make phone calls and other decisions prior to making a decision about donation.
-It is only after the decision is made to donate that the eye bank is notified about the donation.
+Because the family is at the core of the process, hospital staff notifies them and gives them time to perform any bedside rituals, make phone calls, and any other decisions before making a decision about donation.
+Only after the family has made the decision to donate is the eye bank is notified about the donation.

-Our case load, proximity of an available technician, the coroner's involvement, the involvement of the tissue or organ bank and many other factors work to determine how quickly the eye bank can complete the recovery.
+Our caseload, the proximity of an available technician, a coroner's involvement, the involvement of the tissue or organ bank, and many other factors are at work to determine how quickly we can complete the recovery.
 Generally, eye recovery must be completed within 12 hours of the time of death.

-Yes, we will pay a resonable fee if it is agreed upon in advance.
-Laws in both Colorado and Wyoming put the eye bank's rights to carry out the wishes of the donor ahead of all others.
-This means that no other entity has the right to the donor's body until the donation is complete.
-This includes the funeral home.
+Yes.
+RMLEB will pay a reasonable fee if it is agreed upon in advance.
 Hospitals should not release the body until the donation is complete.
-That said, we understand there are circumstances where a funeral home must take possession of the body prior to the donation, and we understand they may have to come in in the middle of the night to give us access.
+That said, we understand there are circumstances where a funeral home must take possession of the body prior to the donation.
+We also understand funeral home staff may have to be contacted in the middle of the night to give us access.

 We serve the same families.
-In order to fulfill the donation and funeral requests of those families, we must work together.
-Our failure to do could lead to confusion, delays and an overall unpleasant experience for the families we both serve.
+To fulfill the donation and funeral requests of those families, we must work together.
+Our failure to do so could lead to confusion, delays, and an overall unpleasant experience for the families we both serve.